 The models were therefore analyzed for readability of the portion of the text dedicated to treatment complications.
-In this regard, still according to the Flesch-Kincaid Index, it was found that 02 (2.17%) of the texts were considered very difficult, 13 (14.13%) were considered difficult, 36 (39.13%) were considered at the standard level of difficulty, and 03 (3.26%) were considered easy to read.
+In this regard, still according to the Flesch-Kincaid Index, it was found that 02 (2.17%) of the texts were considered very difficult, 13 (14.13%) were considered difficult, 36 (39.13%) were considered moderately difficult, 38 (41.30%) were considered at the standard level of difficulty, and 03 (3.26%) were considered easy to read.

-At this point in the analysis, it is necessary to reflect on the PNAD 2016 National Household Sample Survey, which indicates that around 66 million people over 25 years of age (41.8% of the adult population) have not completed elementary school27.
+At this point in the analysis, it is necessary to reflect on the PNAD 2016 National Household Sample Survey, which indicates that around 66 million people over 25 years of age (41.8% of the adult population) have not completed elementary school.
 This portion of the population, at the time of the information process necessary for their proper medical care, requires a tool that can be made completely and undoubtedly understandable, with no chance of failure in this communication.